Who This Course Is For

 | Agentic CLI | Claude Code, Codex, Aider | Multi-file features, refactoring, autonomous execution |

 Many developers use an IDE extension for moment-to-moment coding and Claude Code for larger tasks that benefit from autonomous, multi-step execution.
-They're complementary.
+They're complementary, not competing.

 Claude Code vs the Agent SDK